AdobeDocs/commerce-knowledge-base.en/help/overview.md

   </tr>
 <tr>
     <td>
     <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-47920-guest-order-allow-guest-checkout-off.html">ACSD-47920: a guest user can place orders via REST API even when [!UICONTROL Allow Guest Checkout] is off:</a> The ACSD-47920 patch fixes the issue where orders can be placed via REST API as a guest user even when the [!UICONTROL Allow Guest Checkout] is turned off.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     </td>
     <td>New article</td>
     <td> Jan 6, 2023</td>